TBD54566975/web5-spec/spec/vc.md

 **Additional Notes:**
 - No [JSON-LD processing](https://www.w3.org/TR/vc-data-model/#json-ld) is performed.
 - Embedded proofs, using the `proof` property must not be present.
-- The `type` property may only contain `VerifiablePresentation` or the URI of a JSON Schema, if one is used for the presentation.
+- The `type` property must always contain `VerifiablePresentation` but may also contain the URI(s) of a JSON Schema, if one is used for the presentation.
 - Verifiable Presentations must be secured as JWTs according to the [rules laid out in the specification](https://www.w3.org/TR/vc-data-model/#json-web-token).
+- XML Datetime values may be represented by conforming to [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) or [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) formats, as they are subsets of XML Datetime.